Code-Institute-Submissions/memory_game_ms2/readme.md

 ### Mentor recommendations

-At the project inception meeting questions posed by Ignatius Ukwuoma made me realize that a complete set of game play instructions should to be added to the start_screen - these were added.
+At the project inception meeting questions posed by my mentor, Ignatius Ukwuoma, made me realize that a complete set of game play instructions should to be added to the start_screen - these were added.

 At the mid-project mentor meeting a number of problems were identified and I'm grateful to Ignatius for his assistance and experience in identifying them.
 These included